tinymce/tinymce-docs/get-started/customize-ui.md

 It is usually desirable that TinyMCE's editable area has the same styling as the surrounding content.
 This can be achieved with the [`content_css`]({{ site.baseurl }}/configure/content-appearance/#content_css) customization option.

-The `css` file used in this setting should be the same `css` file that controls the look/style of all your pages!
-So, let's say you include a file `myLayout.css` in all your pages to control your site's global appearance, then this file must be set as your `content_css` value.
+The `css` file used in this setting should be the same `css` file that controls the look/style of all your pages.
+Let's say you include a file `myLayout.css` in all your pages to control your site's global appearance, then this file must be set as your `content_css` value.
 Doing this will ensure the content in the editable area will also have your site's style.

 ##### Example using an absolute path